carbon-language/carbon-lang/docs/design/generics/details.md

 the use cases when this would come up.

 An expression forming a constraint, such as `C & D`, is incomplete if any of the interfaces or constraints used in the expression are incomplete.
-A constraint expression using a [`where` clause](#where-constraints), like `C where ...`, is invalid if `C` is incomplete, since there is no way to look up member names of `C` that appear after `where`.

 An interface or named constraint may be forward declared subject to these rules: